Apress/db-performance-at-scale/References.md

 - [Database Benchmarking Efficiency with OtterTune’s Andy Pavlo](https://www.youtube.com/watch?v=i-m9_JuUJ44) - Andy Pavlo (Ottertune) on  “databaseology” and optimizing databases for efficient testing
 - [How to Benchmark Redis](https://www.youtube.com/watch?v=d6KPJ6aKRJI) Filipe Oliveira and Or Shwartz (Redis) present several benchmark tools that you can use to understand how Redis (and other databases) performs in an independent, stable, and easily reproducible manner
--[Demystifying Benchmarks: How to Use Them To Better Evaluate Databases](https://www.youtube.com/watch?v=RFKNDQa29qA) - Peter Friedenbach (Clustrix) covers different benchmarks measures, why they matter, and which ones best apply to your particular use case
+- [Demystifying Benchmarks: How to Use Them To Better Evaluate Databases](https://www.youtube.com/watch?v=RFKNDQa29qA) - Peter Friedenbach (Clustrix) covers different benchmarks measures, why they matter, and which ones best apply to your particular use case

 ## Chapter 10 - Monitoring